reactjs/ko.react.dev/content/docs/hooks-faq.md

 If you miss automatic merging, you can write a custom `useLegacyState` Hook that merges object state updates.
 However, instead **we recommend to split state into multiple state variables based on which values tend to change together.**

-For example, we could split our component state into `position` and `size` objects, and always replace the `position` with no need for merging:
+For example, we could split our component state into `position` and `size` objects, and always replace the `position` with no need for merging.

 ```js{2,7}
 function Box() {